 Questions must be asked after the observation.
 The total duration of the observation assessment method is 2 hours and the time for questioning is included in the overall assessment time.
 The total time for the observation element is 90 minutes.
 The time allocated for questioning is 30 minutes.
 The independent assessor must ask at least 5 questions.
 Follow-up questions are allowed where clarification is required.
-The independent assessor with the EPAO's training.
+The independent assessor must use the questions from the EPAO's question bank or create their own questions in line with the EPAO's training.
 Follow-up questions are allowed where clarification is required.